Simucube/simucube-docs.github.io/docs/ActivePedal/Mechanical adjustments.md

 To change the mode:

-1. Re-asseble parts as illustrated procedure
+1. Re-assemble parts as illustrated procedure
 2. Tighten screws to appriximately 3 Nm torque.
 3. Update the setting under [ActivePedal hardware configuration dialog](Software.md) in Tuner.